A publication of the Archaeological Institute of America

 But Zeugma’s story begins millennia before the dam was constructed.
 In the third century b.c., Seleucus I Nicator (“the Victor”), one of Alexander the Great’s commanders, established a settlement he called Seleucia, probably a katoikia, or military colony, on the western side of the river.
 On its eastern bank, he founded another town he called Apamea after his Persian-born wife.
 The two cities were physically connected by a pontoon bridge, but it is not known whether they were administered by separate municipal governments, and nothing of ancient Apamea, nor the bridge, survives.
 In 64 b.c., the Romans conquered Seleucia, renaming the town Zeugma, which means “bridge” or “crossing” in ancient Greek.
 After the collapse of the Seleucid Empire, the Romans added Zeugma to the lands of Antiochus I Theos of Commagene as a reward for his support of General Pompey during the conquest.

+Much of the ancient town and its modern counterpart of Belkıs now lie under the reservoir created by the construction of one of Turkey's largest dams in 2000.
 Throughout the imperial period, two Roman legions were based at Zeugma, increasing its strategic value and adding to its cosmopolitan culture.
 Due to the high volume of road traffic and its geographic position, Zeugma became a collection point for road tolls.
 Political and trade routes converged here and the city was the last stop in the Greco-Roman world before crossing over to the Persian Empire.
 For hundreds of years Zeugma prospered as a major commercial city as well as a military and religious center, eventually reaching its peak population of about 20,000–30,000 inhabitants.
 During the imperial period, Zeugma became the empire’s largest, and most strategically and economically important, eastern border city.

 However, the good times in Zeugma declined along with the fortunes of the Roman Empire.
 After the Sassanids from Persia attacked the city in a.d.
 253, its luxurious villas were reduced to ruins and used as shelters for animals.
 The city’s new inhabitants were mainly rural people who employed only simple building materials that did not survive.
 Zeugma’s grandeur and importance would remain forgotten for more than 1,700 years.